-C- Genny and I lack serious carpentry skills (she got to use a circular saw for the first time Saturday)… There is not a square angle on the entire tractor I did not feel like sharing all our mistakes…
+- Genny and I lack serious carpentry skills.
+She got to used a circular saw for the first time Saturday.
+There is not a square angle on the entire tractor.

-I know that 8 pullets in the tractor is a lot, but as they grow, I plan on eating the worse 3 layers, so as to keep only 5 in the tractor at a time.
+I know that 8 pullets in the tractor is a lot.
+However, as they grow, I plan on eating the worse 3 layers.
+Which we will keep only 5 in the tractor at a time.

 Basically we cut most of the 1x4s into 4 ft sections and cut a 45 degree angle into them.
-We set them together with glue, brads, and those metal supports used to make trusses. then we nailed them into 12 ft sections of 1×4 to make a frame, then made a door and more supports with the 1×1 boards.
+We set them together with glue, brads, and those metal supports used to make trusses.
+Then we nailed them into 12 ft sections of 1×4 to make a frame.
+Next, we made a door and more supports with the 1×1 boards.

 We cut two triangles into the plywood and then cut the remaining 4 ft piece into two 2ft sections to make a “weather-proof” coop. a door was cut to allow the chickens inside, and a door was made to allow me to get the eggs.